Sylvia Jackson

-Sylvia Jackson (born 3 December 1946) was a Scottish Labour Party politician, and former Member of the Scottish Parliament (MSP).
+Sylvia Jackson (3 December 1946 – 27 July 2022) was a Scottish Labour Party politician, and former Member of the Scottish Parliament (MSP).

 In the Scottish Parliament election on 3 May 2007, she lost the Stirling constituency, which she had held since 1999, to Bruce Crawford of the SNP.

 Prior to her election she has worked as a lecturer at the University of Edinburgh and as a chemistry teacher.

+Jackson died from cancer at a hospice in Winchester, on 27 July 2022, at the age of 75.